Man looking at the views from Yosemite Point.

 While May is a fantastic time to visit Yosemite, it does come with a few drawbacks to keep in mind.

-As the warmer weather arrives and schools let out for summer break, the park begins to draw larger crowds – typically in mid to late May.
+1. Late-spring crowds: As the warmer weather arrives and schools let out for summer break, the park begins to draw larger crowds – typically in mid to late May.
+Though it’s not as busy as the peak summer season, the increase is noticeable, especially if you arrive at the entrance gates after mid-morning.

+2. Lodging in the park can be tough to get: Accommodations can also be challenging to secure in May and campgrounds quickly fill up.
 Most lodging options within Yosemite require reservations made at least six months in advance.

-Although the weather warms up during the day, early mornings and nights can still be chilly.
+3. Freezing in the mornings, warm in the afternoons: Although the weather warms up during the day, early mornings and nights can still be chilly.

+4. Possible road/trail closures: Road and trail opening dates depend heavily on the winter snowpack.
 Higher elevations, like Glacier Point and Tioga Road, may remain inaccessible until late May or even June.

-For tips on managing crowded places, check out my guide, 15 Ways to Avoid Crowds in the Great Outdoors, to help make your Yosemite trip more enjoyable and stress-free.
+✨ For tips on managing crowded places, check out my guide, 15 Ways to Avoid Crowds in the Great Outdoors, to help make your Yosemite trip more enjoyable and stress-free.

 However, some areas, like Glacier Point and Tuolumne Meadows (along Tioga Road), may remain inaccessible depending on the snowpack conditions from the winter season.

+May is the perfect time to chase waterfalls in Yosemite!
 Peak flow typically occurs in May and June, as snowmelt from the winter transforms the park’s waterfalls into breathtaking cascades of rushing water.

+Below is a list of waterfall hikes that can usually be done in May.
 The hikes cater to all levels, from easy, family-friendly trails to challenging, heart-pounding adventures.

 Vernal Fall

-Waterfall Hikes in Yosemite in May:
+πŸ₯Ύ Waterfall hikes in Yosemite in May:

 It is not recommended to swim above or below any of the waterfalls in Yosemite, especially during peak flow season.

+A popular spot for swimming is the Merced River in Yosemite Valley.
 Please be careful if swimming in May as the current could be very strong!

 2. Explore Yosemite Valley (hikes + must-see spots)

+May is the perfect time to visit Yosemite Valley!
 Most trails are snow-free, the weather is pleasant, and the summer crowds have yet to arrive.

 There are many things to do in Yosemite Valley, including hiking, sight-seeing, biking, and picnicking.
 You can even join a guided bus tour!

+My favorite outdoor activity is hiking.
 There are lots of trails in Yosemite Valley perfect for families and casual hikers.

+If you’re into challenging hikes, don’t worry, I got those listed too.
 Just remember, snow may be present at higher elevations, so be prepared!

-Upper Yosemite Falls
+Upper Yosemite Fall Trail

 I made a list of breathtaking scenic overlooks/viewpoints and iconic landmarks that are a must-see during your visit.